SylvainRX/WDMyCloud-MediaSorter/README.md

 ##Make it better with Transmission
-I have made this sorting algorithm in a way that in can be used with the bittorrent client Transmission.
-Transmission can use torrent files droped into the repository and drop its downloaded files into it to have them sorted automatically.
+I created this sorting script in a way that in can be used with the bittorrent client Transmission.
+Transmission can use torrent files dropped into the repository and set the downloaded files into it to have them sorted automatically.

-If you wish to install transmission, you can uncomment the last lines in install.sh before executing it.
-In prior to install transmission, you may want to create a new user "debian-transmission" via the web ui (http://wdmycloud.local/UI/) and grant it full access to the shares transmission may write into.
+If you wish to install Transmission, you can uncomment the last lines in install.sh before executing it.
+However, prior to installation, you will want to create a new user "debian-transmission" via the web ui (http://wdmycloud.local/UI/) and grant it full access to the shares directory.

-Then you need to set up Transmission : start by stopping transmission-deamon and create a new directory for incomplete downloads.
+Then you need to set up Transmission : start by stopping transmission-deamon, then create a new directory for incomplete downloads.
 ```
 /etc/init.d/transmission-daemon stop
+mkdir "/shares/YourShare/repository"
 mkdir "/shares/YourShare/repository/.transmission"
 ```
-And edit <b>/var/lib/transmission-daemon/info/settings.json</b> and set the parameter as follow, adapting the path to your own system :
+Edit <b>/var/lib/transmission-daemon/info/settings.json</b> and set the parameter as follows, adapting the path to your own system :
 ```
 "incomplete-dir": "/shares/YourShare/repository/.transmission",
 "incomplete-dir-enabled": true,